MaUwJo/venus.dbus-MqttToGridMeter_vzlogger/README.md

 The Python script cyclically reads data from a MQTT Broker and publishes information on the dbus, using the service name com.victronenergy.grid.
 This makes the Venus OS work as if you had a physical Victron Grid Meter installed.

+The script was forked again from https://github.com/Marv2190/venus.dbus-MqttToGridMeter and adjusted to work with https://github.com/volkszaehler/vzlogger. (not yet uploaded to github now)

 ### Configuration

 In the Python file, you should put the IP of your Broker